jiang18/gwablup_vs_slemm/README.md

 - The figure below shows the prediciton accuracies for milk yield.

 ## Discussion
-Implementing fast GWABLUP is straighforward in SLEMM, as only one line of code is required; however, more comparative benchmarking is needed for the change.
+Implementing fast GWABLUP is straighforward in SLEMM, as only one additional line of code is required; however, more comparative benchmarking is needed for the change.